 We introduce a notion of ``CAT(0) rank" for an arbitrary metric graph of girth at least $2\pi$.
 This generalizes and subsumes the qualitative definitions of a similar concept of intermediate local rank introduced in \cite{rd}.

 Let $L$ be a locally finite metric graph, denote by $S$ the set of singular vertices of $L$ (where we call \emph{singular} a vertex of valency at least 3) and let

 be the set of paths of length $\pi$ in $L$ starting from a singular vertex, where two paths are considered distinct if they have distinct images in $L$.
 We assume that the girth of $L$ is at least $2\pi$.
-We also assume that $\Phi_L$ is non empty.
-Observe that if $\Phi_L$ is empty, then $L$ is ``degenerate": it is either a circle or a segment (if $S$ is empty), or a tree of radius $<\pi$ around some point of $S$ (if $S$ is non empty).
+We also assume that $\Phi_L$ is nonempty.
+Observe that if $\Phi_L$ is empty, then $L$ is ``degenerate": it is either a union of circles or segments (if $S$ is empty), or trees of radius $<\pi$ around some point of $S$ (if $S$ is nonempty).
 We sometimes (improperly) refer to $\Phi_L$ as the \emph{root system} for $L$, and to its elements as \emph{roots}.

 For a vertex $v\in S$ denote by $q_v$ its \emph{order} in $L$, that is, $q_v=\val_L(v)-1$ where $\val_L$ is the valency.
 For $\alpha\in \Phi_L$ we write $q_\alpha=q_{\alpha(0)}$.

 \begin{definition} We call \emph{rank} of an element $\alpha\in \Phi_L$ the number